HL7/davinci-dtr/input/pagecontent/formal_specification.md

 >2.
 Task
 >3.
 Order

+The resources corresponding to this context (if any) SHALL be passed in the fhirContext element.
+As part of configuration during app enablement process the app SHOULD also always ask for the launch/patient and the openId and fhirUser contexts.

 #### App Relaunch
 The DTR app SHALL support usage of two new scopes to alter the launch context: `launch/request` and `launch/response`.
 If the `request` scope is included when launching, the access token bundle should return with the `request` field of the `appContext` filled.
 If the `response` scope is included, it should return with the `response` field of the `appContext` filled.